 November 2nd- Known as All Souls Day, another Catholic festival day.
 This day focuses on the living assisting the dead in their move into Heaven.
 This is usually the last day of celebration and includes the largest fiestas.
 By the end of the day, all the souls must leave, and to help them along, the mummers (dancers) wear costumes and masks and run through the streets dancing and singing, trying to scare the spirits back to the land of the dead.

 November 3rd- The living may share and eat the objects from the altar.
 People usually give their objects to their neighbors saying, they were left for them by the souls.

 In Mixquic, a bellman rings a bell on the hours of each day of the dead to announce the different happenings and rituals to be performed.
 The Aztecs dedicated an entire month to the dead.
 The month was called Miccailhuitontli, and was named after and presided over by the goddess Mictecacihuatl, who was the Lady of the Dead.
 This happens from July 24th through August 12th.
 During this month, rituals were dedicated to her and the god of war known as Huitzilopochtli.
 This was the time of the harvest and it was believed that the souls followed the scents of the harvest in order to find their way to their altars.

-Every year during our DOTD celebration we have an accompanying art exhibition that features works from local artists and abroad that have created work inspired by Dia de Muertos.
-Please contact the gallery at 816-221-2349 for more information about how you can purchase a piece from this year’s exhibit.
+Every year during our Dia de los Muertos celebrations we have an accompanying art exhibition that features altars created by local families, and works from local and national artists that have created work inspired by Dia de Muertos.
+Due to COVID-19, our exhibition will be open by appointment only.
+Please contact the gallery at 816-221-2349 for more information about how you can view the show or purchase a piece from this year’s exhibit.

 Keep an eye out for the next round of celebrations at Mattie Rhodes, and if you want to get involved, contact the gallery to volunteer, submit your work, or ask about creating an altar.